gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 ## Queries

 Slices can use "slice queries", just as pages can use [page queries](/docs/how-to/querying-data/page-query).
 By exporting a `graphql` query, you can query Gatsby's data layer within the slice.
-Variables can be accessed from the `context` passed in [`createSlice](#createslice-action).
+Variables can be accessed from the `context` passed in [`createSlice`](#createslice-action).

 ```js:title=src/components/my-slice.js
 export const query = graphql`